Specialist writing

 German Mittelstand US procurement and RFP handbook.

-SAM.gov registration, NAICS code mapping, GSA Schedule pathways, FAR Part 9 responsibility determination, capability statement structure, RFP/RFQ response architecture.
+SAM.gov registration, NAICS code mapping, GSA Schedule pathways, FAR Part 9 responsibility determination, capability statement structure, RFP/RFQ response system.

 Bavarian Mittelstand US expansion